acse-dc421/brick-fire-compliance/README.md

 ## 🏛 Acknowledgements

-Developed by **Loughborough University** under the WTW Research Network Technology-driven Next Generation Insurance *TECHNGI* program, with contributions to the broader Brick community for enhancing **operational fire-safety representation** in building digital twins.
+Developed by **Loughborough University** under the WTW Research Network Technology driven Next Generation Insurance *TECHNGI* program, with contributions to the broader Brick community for enhancing **operational fire-safety representation** in building digital twins.